 We have typecast men for drug and alcohol dependency, and over decades men were the only participants for all addiction-related case studies.
 However, all the medical biases have been negated and women are now included in such studies.
 The results showed numerous differences in alcohol and drug dependency for both men and women.

 The striking differences in addiction between men and women revolve around “susceptibility, recovery, and risk of relapse”.
-The biological and sociological differences form the basis of distinction between the two.
+The biological and sociological differences form the basis of the distinction between the two.

-Women have higher risk of opioid addiction
+Women have a higher risk of opioid addiction

 Numerous studies suggest that women are more likely to misuse prescribed opioids and are more susceptible to other drug addictions than men.
-Additionally, they are at a greater risk of fatal overdoses from substances abuse.
+Additionally, they are at a greater risk of fatal overdoses from substance abuse.
 There are also studies that focused on finding a correlation between insomnia and relapse in women.

 One particular study was conducted to find a link between sleep disruption and relapse of opioid addiction.
 The study used a rat model and focused to examine body’s central stress response system and how a lack of sleep and opioid abstinence affect it.